pingidentity/terraform-provider-pingdirectory/docs/resources/default_delegated_admin_rights.md

 - `admin_group_dn` (String) Specifies the DN of a group of administrative users who have authority to manage resources.
 Either admin-user-dn or admin-group-dn must be specified, but not both.
 - `admin_user_dn` (String) Specifies the DN of an administrative user who has authority to manage resources.
 Either admin-user-dn or admin-group-dn must be specified, but not both.
 - `description` (String) A description for this Delegated Admin Rights
+- `enabled` (Boolean) Indicates whether the Delegated Admin Rights is enabled.

 ### Read-Only